koraytugay/koraytugay.github.io/content/various/maven.md

 - `dependencyManagement` element is used to define dependency versions in a single, top level POM.

 ## Plugins and Goals
 Maven does not try to do everything itself, but rather delegate the work to to plugins (and goals). __All the useful functionalities in the build process are developed as plugins__.
 A plugin can contain one to many goals.
-Goals do specific tasks, be it resolve / download 3<sup>rd</sup> party libraries declared in the pom, compile source code, run tests or package files.
+Goals do specific tasks, be it resolve / download 3<sup>rd</sup> party libraries declared in the POM, compile source code, run tests or package files.

 Similar to any other dependency in Maven, a plugin is uniquely identified by three coordinates: `groupId`, `artifactId`, and `version`, a.k.a. __GAV__.
 However, for plugins, `groupId` is __not__ needed.
 Maven assumes the following by default: `org.apache.maven.plugins` and `org.codehaus.mojo`.